IzharFine/EzTable/README.md

 eztable.buildTable(TargetDOMSelector);
 ```
 ### Important notes and more information:
-### Valid DOM table struct.(you must have the header section, you dont need to have rows in your tbody but must have the tbody section):<br />
+## Valid DOM table struct.(you must have the header section, you dont need to have rows in your tbody but must have the tbody section):
 ```
 <table>
 <thead>